giampaolo/psutil/docs/index.rst

 .. function:: boot_time()

-  Return the system boot time expressed in seconds since the epoch.
+  Return the system boot time expressed in seconds since the epoch (seconds since January 1, 1970, at midnight UTC).
+The returned value is based on the system clock, which means it may be affected by changes such as manual adjustments or time synchronization (e.g. NTP).
-  Example:

   .. code-block:: python